nator/django-imagehandler/README.markdown

 # Django-Imagehandler

 A django app created to make handling images related to objects easier.
+Includes a cropping tool as well as a few simple template tags for basic fetching.

+An example use for this application is handling screenshots in your online work portfolio.
+Imagehandler removes any need to open up your favorite image editor to crop your photos, as well as any need to recrop them in the future. (i.e., a redesign might require new sizes.)

-**Note:** This app is by no means finished and is still under development, and no testing has been done for any browser except Safari & Firefox.
+**Note:** This app is by no means finished and is still under development, and no testing has been done for any browser except Safari & Firefox for now.

-## Main features include:

-* Image cropping
-* Fetching image with identifiers directly from templates (i.e. a thumbnail)
+I would love any feedback you might have, shoot them my way at luddep [at] gmail [dot] com.

-## err, what?
+## Screencast

-To *get* what this whole thing is about, check out a small screencapture that I threw together:
+To clear up some of the initial confusion you might have, I threw together a quick screencast showing off the cropping feature:

 ### <http://vimeo.com/3628738>.

+## Dependencies

+* Python Imaging Library

 ## Installation